 Some federal agencies use time and materials contracts, although this generally is not a popular contracting method for government projects.
 Agencies that use T&M contracts include:

 - U.S. Department of Defense (DOD)

-When using T&M, the government must also perform surveillance of contractor performance.
+When using T&M, the government must perform surveillance of contractor performance.

-- Billing: Time and materials contracts should be structured in such way that the company will be able to bill sufficient amount of money to cover fixed costs.
+Many potential clients are not used to working with time and materials contracts, making finding new business opportunities challenging.
+Customers typically prefer fixed-price contracts.
+Time and materials contracts should be structured so that the contractor is able to bill for a sufficient amount of money to cover fixed costs.
 When the billing hours are reduced, fixed costs must also be reduced at the same rate as the billable hours.